2023 Players Championship (snooker): Seeding list

 The seedings for the tournament were based on the one-year ranking list up to and including the 2023 Welsh Open.

 Tournament draw

 Results from the event are shown below.
 Players in bold denote match winners.

 Final

 Century breaks

 There were 23 century breaks made during the event.
 Murphy made the highest of the tournament, a 145 during the final.
-Of the 23, 11 were made by Murphy, including the highest five.
+Of the 23, 11 were made by Murphy, including the five highest.